Ask AI

 What's new

-Updated 2022 DGVS/DGAV guidelines for the diagnosis and management of acute diverticulitis.
+Updated 2024 EAES/ESCP guidelines for surgical management of complicated diverticulitis.

 Background